Taxonomy and Botany of Autumn Blaze Maple Trees

 Why This Super Hybrid Cultivar Is Superior to Wild Maple Trees

-Of the specimens on this list of fall-foliage standouts, sumac will likely be the shortest; it is classified as a shrub, although staghorn sumac can grow to be rather tall.
-Sumac shrub tends also to be the earliest (September) on the list to assume its fall foliage.
+Sumac is one of the shortest fall-foliage standouts.
+It is classified as a shrub, although staghorn sumac (Rhus typhina) can grow to be tall (18-35 feet) and rather tree-like.
+Sumac shrub tends also to be one of the first plants in autumn to assume its fall foliage.

 By contrast, oak and beech tend to be two of the tardiest in putting on their fall colors.
 Also, sweetgum tree often makes you wait until November before it becomes colorful.
 If you do not want the job of having to clean up the gumballs of a sweetgum, select a non-fruiting cultivar.
 Along the same lines, most people prefer to grow the male Ginkgo biloba, because the fruiting female can be very messy.